ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_3.md

 Now that we have a React component we can "require" it in `main.jsx`.
 We do so by adding a `"build/todoApp"` to the list of dependencies in `define`.
-In addition we need a `TodoApp` parameter in the callback function:
+In addition we need a `TodoApp` parameter in the callback function.
+It should look like this:

     define([
       "ankor/AnkorSystem",